Cooking On The Ranch

 Mexican breakfast scrambled eggs with black beans.

-Adding rosemary, cider vinegar and Hatch Chile peppers bring a whole lot of pizzaz to scrambled eggs.
-This is one of our favorite and unique Mexican breakfast recipes.
+This classic Mexican and Southwestern recipe adds rosemary, cider vinegar and Hatch Chile peppers to scrambled eggs to bring a whole lot of pizzaz to breakfast.
+This is one of our favorite and unique New Mexican breakfast recipes.
 With a line up of ingredients that will wow the palate.
 Save this one for your next hungry breakfast crowd.

 Mexican breakfast scrambled eggs with black beans.